RioCantre/nft-preview-card/README.md

 ### Continued development

-In this project I would like to improve more on styling the hover state of the hero image, I would like to improve the placement of the components and a perfect height of the container.
+In this project I would like to improve more on styling the hover state of the hero image,the placement of the components and perfect height of the container.
 I struggled with the actual position of the card since I'm using a small screen.

 ### Useful resources